Birth Injury Claims

 A birth injury claim is a claim in respect of an injury to the baby or mother due to the negligent actions of a medical professional before, during or shortly after labour.

-Common birth injuries caused by clinical errors include:
+Common childbirth injuries caused by clinical errors include:

 • Failing to adequately monitor the baby and/or mother.